sidneijp/console-pysnake/README.md

 console-pysnake
 ===============

-The game "snake" for Linux and Windows console made with python.
+The game "snake" for Linux console build with python.